 • keep pace with changes in the economy.

-The BCA Secretariat contact for skills and education policy issues is Megan Kirchner, Executive Director Policy, Human Capital.
+The BCA Secretariat contact for skills is Jarrod Ball, Executive Director Policy, Human Capital.
+For education policy issues please contact Megan Kirchner, Head, Tertiary Education.